 A: No. Under the Airline Deregulation Act of 1978, airports, local, state and federal governments are prohibited from dictating to airlines the following operational criteria: origin/destination airports, service routes, passenger fares, number and time of flight operations.

 A: Always contact the Airports Authority's Noise Information Office prior to a home purchase when there are concerns regarding aircraft noise.
 The Noise Information Office can discuss your concerns, provide graphics depicting aircraft flight tracks and altitudes relative to property locations, provide aircraft and community noise data, direct potential buyers to our Flight Track & Noise Public Portal DCA WebTrak, as well as provide other local and county resources.
-For more information, please see: Reagan National - Aircraft Noise Information.
+See: Aircraft Noise Information.

 Only local goverments and communities can dictate whether aircraft noise disclosure statements are required as part of real estate transactions.